msrose/denote/README.md

 npm install
 ```

+To run the project's own test suite: `npm test`
+To run the Promises/A+ compliance tests: `npm run test:aplus`

-Before submitting a pull request, make sure that the code conforms to the
+Before submitting a pull request, make sure that:
+- you've written tests for any new features,
-eslint configuration for this project, and that all the tests pass:
+- the code conforms to the eslint configuration for this project,
+- and that all the tests pass

 ```
 npm run lint && npm run test:all